Strategic guidelines, risks, and mitigation actions

 Mitigation actions

-• Monitoring expiring concessions, proactive dialogue with entities and achievement of set targets, and preparing extensive development pipeline
+• Monitoring of expiring concessions, proactive dialogue with entities and achievement of set targets, and preparing extensive development pipeline

 • Main strategic risks implicit in trends